---

 In this configuration:

-web and Electron renderer environments.entry
+web and Electron renderer environments.

-specifies the entry point for the renderer process, which is
+- The `entry` specifies the entry point for the renderer process, which is

-directory.
+in the `app/dist/renderer` directory.
 In an Electron app, it's often

 preferable to bundle everything into a single file since the files are loaded

-file from a template
+- The `HtmlWebpackPlugin` generates an `app.html` file from a template

 webpack --config ./config/webpack/renderer.mjs

-This will produce an app.html
+This will produce an `app.html` file in the `app/dist/renderer` directory, along

-with renderer.js
+with `renderer.js`.

 <!DOCTYPE html>